Mixing and ventilation in a living laboratory due to fast and slow response modes: Data analysis and comparison with the model

 To better understand what causes the spread in the OFF regime, we plotted the phase space diagrams in figure \ref{fig_phase_dataMonths} to compare the CO$_2$ concentrations over six months, from June to November.
 The plots clearly show that during the warmer months (July, August, and September), the data are more spread, while in the colder months, they align along the eigendirection associated with the slow dynamics.

 Given the time of the year for which such differences appear, a reasonable explanation involves a link between the external temperature and the mixing inside the room and plenum.
-To demonstrate this link, we look at the difference in temperature recorded by BMS in the plenum and in the room, which show an increase in the temperature from the plenum to the room in the months of June, July, and August (see figure \ref{fig_TsTr}).
+To demonstrate this link, we look at the difference in temperature recorded by BMS in the plenum and in the room, which shows an increase in the temperature from the plenum to the room in the months of July, August, and September (see figure \ref{fig_TsTr}).
 During the warmer months, the external air supplied to the plenum is warmer than the air in the room.
 In this situation, the air transferred from the plenum into the room is warmer than that in the room.
-This lighter and warmer air enters the room through displacement, causing stratification along the vertical direction.
+This lighter and warmer air enters the room through displacement, causing stratification in the vertical direction.
 On the contrary, when the air entering the room is colder, this heavier air descends readily, causing stirring and mixing.
-This analysis highlights that buoyancy-driven flow -- whose effects are parameterised by the mixing parameter -- might play an important role in determining the dynamics associated with CO$_{2}$.
+This analysis highlights that buoyancy-driven flow -- the effects of which are represented by the mixing parameter -- might play an important role in determining the distribution of CO$_{2}$.

 Finally, we can use the theoretical model to study the time evolution of the CO$_2$ within the room and the plenum.
 Figure \ref{fig_timedata} illustrates such a comparison for a chosen day (the second Tuesday for each month from June to November).
 The dataset spans very different conditions, with the occupation in any given hour ranging from a few people to over 50.
 The outside air temperature ranges from a few degrees Celsius in the autumn months to above 30 degrees Celsius in the months of July and August.